AndrewSelf1996/Data_projects_TripleTen/E-Commerce Project/E-Commerce README.md

 I also provided insight into why I filtered and used the data that I did and recommendations that were gathered following my analysis.

-Recommended offering incentives to repeat customers dur to low overall retention rates.
+Recommended offering incentives to repeat customers due to low overall retention rates.